Working in the private sector can be tough at times. In some cases, there are high targets, competitive colleagues, and overly demanding management.

 So if you do work in sales, rather than rushing to make a sale or resorting to manipulating sales tactics, you would rather build a genuine relationship.

-Customers would tend to appreciate this a bit more, though this more ‘natural’ method is a bit more time consuming.
+Customers would tend to appreciate this a bit more, though this more ‘natural’ method is a bit more time-consuming.
 To which, in some cases, will result in management querying why it takes you a long time to make the sale.

 2. You Prefer Helping People

 If you were to choose between a sales role or a customer service role, you would choose a customer service position.
-With customer service roles, you get the opportunity to speak to people and build a genuine relation with them.
+With customer service roles, you get the opportunity to speak to people and build a genuine relationship with them.

-Saying that, working in health and social care, you will encounter some very difficult patients.
+Saying that working in health and social care, you will encounter some very difficult patients.
 The only difference is, you are doing what you can to help people for their own good instead of preventing a private sector firm from losing money.

-3. You Care About Another Person’s Well-being
+3. You Care about Another Person’s Well-being

 The private sector, depending on where you work, can be extremely ruthless at times.
-If a sales person is continuously struggling to hit their target, then they could be at risk of losing their job.
+If a salesperson is continuously struggling to hit their target, then they could be at risk of losing their job.

 If you are working in a management position, then giving someone this bad news can be extremely difficult.
-You understand the other person’s point of view and sometimes, bad performance can happen as result of misfortune.
+You understand the other person’s point of view and sometimes, bad performance can happen as a result of misfortune.

-4. You Like To Be Emotionally Invested
+4. You Like to be Emotionally Invested

-Dealing with a daily grind and increasing pressures from senior management can make you emotionally resilient, and even thick skinned.
-This can be a positive trait when it comes to working in the business world, since tough decisions need to be made.
+Dealing with a daily grind and increasing pressures from senior management can make you emotionally resilient, and even thick-skinned.
+This can be a positive trait when it comes to working in the business world since tough decisions need to be made.
 You may have noticed some individuals in the private sector show no emotions at all.

 For you, this might be an extremely difficult working environment, as you do see yourself as a people person who likes to share your emotions.
 Also, you’re not afraid to share your emotions.

 Health and social care workers are emotionally invested individuals.
 They have to be.
-Dealing with difficult patients requires you to be show genuine sympathy and listening to their concerns.
-These important life skills will help you to build a strong bond with your patients, and in turn will help improve patient co-operation.
+Dealing with difficult patients requires you to show genuine sympathy and listening to their concerns.
+These important life skills will help you to build a strong bond with your patients, and in turn, will help improve patient co-operation.

 Fortunately, measures have been put in place to ensure the emotional well-being of health and social care workers are in good check.
 In the UK, healthcare workers gather together at the end of their shift to share and reflect on their working day.